Kopaonik ski resort: History

 Kopaonik ski resort was established in 1964, when the first chairlift was opened.
 In 1981, Kopaonik Mountain was proclaimed a national park of Serbia.
 In the same year, the International Ski Federation (FIS) recognized ski resort as an international ski center.

 In 1999, it was bombed several times as the Serbian Armed Forces military base is located nearby.

 Features

-As of 2020, Kopaonik ski resort has 26 ski lifts, with 55 km of ski slopes for all categories.
-With around 55 km of alpine ski runs and 12 km of cross country runs, it is the largest ski resort in Serbia and the largest in South-East Europe.
+As of 2025, Kopaonik ski resort has 25 ski lifts, with 55 km of ski slopes for all categories.
+With around 55 km of alpine ski runs and 12 km of cross country runs, it is the largest ski resort in Serbia.
 Among other features, it has night skiing run and artificial snow system covering most of the resort.

 Kopaonik has mild winters with high levels of snowfall, and on average about 200 sunny days annually with 160 days covered with snow.

 Kopaonik ski resort is being considered as one of the best ski resorts in South East Europe, with outstanding beginner and lower-intermediate terrain for skiers.